 7006 | This brand or program appears to include disallowed content - SHAFT (sex) with no robust age gate | Message content related to age-restricted products or content, such as sexually explicit items or images, is not permitted without a roust age gate.
 Implement age gate and a resubmit. | CTIA Messaging Principles and Best Practices 5.3.1 Prevention of Unlawful Activities T-Mobile Code of Conduct V2.6.6 Controlled Substances and Adult Content |

 7007 | This brand or program appears to include disallowed content - SHAFT (alcohol/firearms/tobacco/vape) with no robust age gate | Message content related to age-restricted products, such as alcohol or tobacco, is not permitted without a robust age gate.
-Implement age gate and a resubmit | CTIA Messaging Principles and Best Practices 5.3.1 Prevention of Unlawful Activities T-Mobile Code of Conduct V2.6.6 Controlled Substances and Adult Content |
+Implement age gate and a resubmit. | CTIA Messaging Principles and Best Practices 5.3.1 Prevention of Unlawful Activities T-Mobile Code of Conduct V2.6.6 Controlled Substances and Adult Content |

 7008 | This brand or program appears to include disallowed content -competitive marketing. | Message content that promotes or markets services that are competitive in nature to the US operators will be rejected. | Competitive Marketing programs (programs that promote or market services that would be deemed as competitive in nature by the US Operators, that is, wireless service) are not permitted.
 This requirement is based on precedence (previously submitted and rejected programs). |